MichaelKevinKelly/SimpleSlicer/README.md

-Basic Slicer
+Simple Slicer
 ===========

-Very simple slicing program.
-Takes a binary STL file as input and then produces and renders a vector of openCV contours.
+A very simple slicing program.
+Takes the name of a binary STL file as a command line argument and then produces and renders a vector of openCV contours, where each contour corresponds to a horizontal slice of the 3D model.